hotanphat28/parfin/README.md

 - **Default Credentials**:
     - **Username**: `admin`
     - **Password**: `admin123`
-- **Mock Data**: There is no separate script for generating large sets of mock data.
-However, running the testing script (see below) will create some sample transactions.
+- **Mock Data**: You can generate mock data for testing purposes using the included script.
+    ```bash
+    python src/scripts/generate_mock_data.py
+    ```
+    This script will populate the database with random transactions for the year 2025.

 ## Testing

-The project includes an API verification script to ensure core backend functionality is working.
+The project includes scripts to verify API functionality and test performance.

-### Running Tests
+### Functional Testing

 1.  **Start the Server**: Ensure the application is running (`python run.py`).
 2.  **Run the Test Script**: